marcuspimenta/BESTV/README.md

     - [Ktlint plugin](https://github.com/JLLeitschuh/ktlint-gradle)

 ## API Keys
-BesTV uses [The Movie DB](https://www.themoviedb.org/) API in order to fetch all the data.
+BesTV uses [The Movie DB](https://www.themoviedb.org/) API in order to fetch all the data, but is not endorsed or certified by TMDb.
 To be able to run this application you have to create an API KEY from The Movie DB and place it in your gradle file.
 <br>
 ```